KennyVilella/soil_dynamics_cpp/README.md

 [![](https://img.shields.io/badge/docs-main-blue.svg)][docs-main]

 This soil dynamics simulator is a fast first-order model designed to simulate soil displacement caused by the movement of an excavator bucket.
-It employs a cellular automata approach to model the behavior of the soil.
+It employs a cellular automata approach to model the behaviour of the soil.
 The bucket geometry is assumed to be a simple triangular prism, and the simulator operates on a grid composed of rectangular cells with equal length in the X and Y directions, and a height that is less than or equal to the cell's length.
 A crucial requirement of the simulator is that the terrain must be updated every time the bucket moves by more than one cell.